CiscoTestAutomation/pyats/docs/manifest/introduction.rst

             arguments:
                 testbed-file: testbed.yaml

-The arguments will be combined from the profile and top level arguments key and translated to command arguments for execution.
+The arguments will be combined from the profile arguments and script arguments and translated to command arguments for execution.
 Adding command line arguments will add or override these.